MicrosoftDocs/windows-itpro-docs/mdop/uev-v2/prepare-a-ue-v-2x-deployment-new-uevv2.md

 ![deploymentworkflow](images/deploymentworkflow.png)

-<a href="" id="planning"></a>**Planning a UE-V deployment:** First, you want to do a little bit of planning so that you can determine which UE-V components you’ll be deploying.
+**Planning a UE-V deployment:** First, you want to do a little bit of planning so that you can determine which UE-V components you’ll be deploying.
 Planning a UE-V deployment involves these things:

 -   [Decide whether to synchronize settings for custom applications](#deciding)